kora-projects/kora-docs/mkdocs/blog/en/compile-time-di-at-scale-kora.md

 Compile-time DI lives inside a build system.
 Its practical performance should be judged there.

-## Parallel Compilation Helps, But Dependency Shape Decides How Much
+## Parallel Compilation Helps, But Dependency Shape Decides How Much { #parallel-compilation }

 Gradle can execute tasks from independent projects concurrently.
 A multi-module Kora application can therefore use available CPU cores more effectively than a single monolithic compilation task in some workloads.